Space-time least-squares isogeometric method and efficient solver for parabolic problems: Numerical benchmarks

 For the last domain, we analyze the percentage of computation time of a $\vect{P}^{\mathbf{G}}$ application with respect to the overall CG time.
 The results, reported in Table \ref{tab:appl_matrix}, show that the time spent in the preconditioner application takes only a little amount of the overall solving time.
 The dominant cost, in this implementation is due to the matrix-vector products of the residual computation, that is the other main operation performed in a CG cycle.

-Since we are primarily interested in the preconditioner performance, in Figure \ref{fig:setup-appl} we report in a log-log scale the computation times required for the setup and for a single application of $\vect{P}^{\mathbf{G}}$ versus the number of degrees-of-freedom.
+Since we are primarily interested in the preconditioner performance, in Figure \ref{fig:setup-appl} we report in a log-log scale the computational times required for the setup and for a single application of $\vect{P}^{\mathbf{G}}$ versus the number of degrees-of-freedom.
 We see that the setup time is clearly asymptotically proportional to $N_{dof}$, as expected.
 Remarkably, the single application time grows slower than the expected theoretical cost $O(N_{dof}^{5/4})$; indeed, it grows almost as the optimal rate $O(N_{dof})$, even for the largest problems tested.
-As already mentioned, this is likely due to the high efficiency of the BLAS level 3 routines that perform the computational core of the preconditioner's application. \B
+As already mentioned, this is likely due to the high efficiency of the BLAS level 3 routines that perform the computational core of the application of the preconditioner.